Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 - Information density — viewers trust the channel, not the face

 Finance and investing sit at the top.
-History and science compile well.
-Motivation scales with simple production.
+History and geography compile well.
+Science and education have strong CPMs and loyal audiences.
 Each of these can be built solo, with AI tools handling scripts, voiceovers, and editing.

 What Are the Top Faceless YouTube Channels Right Now?